-In January 2014, we entered into a collaboration and license agreement with Biogen, pursuant to which we are collaborating with Biogen to discover, develop, seek regulatory approval for and commercialize therapeutics based on our ZFP technology for hemoglobinopathies, including beta-thalassemia and SCD.
-Under the agreement with Biogen, we received an upfront license fee of \$20.0 million.
-Biogen also reimburses us for agreed upon costs incurred in connection with research and development activities conducted by us.
+Under our agreement with Bioverativ, we received an upfront license fee of \$20.0 million in 2014.
+Bioverativ reimburses us for agreed upon costs incurred in connection with research and development activities conducted by us.
 In addition, we are eligible to receive development milestone payments upon the achievement of specified regulatory, clinical development and commercialization milestones.
 We will also be eligible to receive incremental royalties for each licensed product that are a tiered double-digit percentage of annual net sales of such product, if any.